At a Glance

 The Legal Division directs the receivership and guaranty fund activities of the Insurance Department, and provides legal advice and related services to the Commissioner and the seven divisions of the Insurance Department on a broad spectrum of issues that arise in regulating the insurance industry.
 The legal staff also drafts, monitors and analyzes legislation; drafts and promulgates regulations; and participates in department hearings involving rates, license enforcement, and acquisitions of domestic insurance companies.

-The Licensing Division is responsible for licensing professionals to ensure the quality and integrity of individuals and organizations licensed in Connecticut to sell insurance products, provide insurance consulting service, or adjust insurance claims.
+The Licensing Division is responsible for licensing professionals to ensure the quality and integrity of individuals and organizations in Connecticut which sell insurance products, provide insurance consulting service, or adjust insurance claims.
 The Licensing Division meets this benchmark by developing and maintaining up-to-date standards and educational programs for all licensees.

 The Market Conduct Division performs examinations of insurance companies, health care centers, fraternal benefit societies, and medical utilization review companies doing business in Connecticut to analyze the treatment of Connecticut policyholders and claimants.
 In order to provide protection to the insurance consumer, the Division also investigates allegations of improper conduct against individual licensees and pursues administrative action when warranted.